 by Maisie Smith on August 20, 2015

-“You are such a jerk!”
-I narrowed my eyes into the best seething glare I could muster and then turned back towards the lake.
-I had been lost in my thoughts, throwing tiny pebbles into the water and watching their ripples extend into the blueness.
-Sometimes, I’d throw a handful and observe as they rained down in tinkling wonderment.
+I narrowed my eyes into a seething glare and turned back toward the lake where I’d been tossing tiny pebbles into the water and watching their ripples extend into the infinity.
+Occasionally, I threw a handful and delighted as they rained down in tinkling wonderment.

 • • •

-The magic of flicking pebbles has always fascinated me… the subtle way they make their mark against an accommodating surface, interacting so subtly with the water, yet changing it forever.
+The magic of flicking pebbles has always fascinated me.
+The subtle way they make their mark against an accommodating surface, interacting so subtly with the water yet changing it forever.

-I’m reminded of the “incident” at the lake so many years ago, when a beautiful moment was interrupted by an annoying, attention-hogging effort to do something bigger and better.
+I’m reminded of the incident at the lake so many years ago, when a meaningful moment was interrupted by an attention-hogging effort to do something bigger and better.

-What does this have to do with business?
+So, what does this have to do with business?

-I believe there are pebble flickers and there are boulder chuckers… and there is a helluva big difference between the two.
+I believe there are pebble flickers and there are boulder chuckers.
+And there is a helluva big difference between the two.

-I wanted a tight community, one where people could escape from the dizzying “panem et circenses”… bread and circuses… being hurled at them full force from the other side of the lake.
-I wanted a deliberately intentional gathering of people who are all about the non-hustle, people who love purpose and meaning and odd humor.
+I wanted a tight community, one where people could escape from the dizzying “panem et circenses” (bread and circuses) being hurled at them full force from the other side of the lake.
+I wanted a deliberately intentional gathering of people who are all about the non-hustle.
+People who love purpose and courage and odd humor.
 People who want to be cherished.